-Problem focused: Why is this an issue for you?
+Why is this an issue for you?

 When in the past have you achieved a positive outcome?

-Problem focused: Who is to blame?
-Solutions focused: Who can help you?
+Who is to blame?

 To really experience the difference between problem focused and solutions focused try this exercise with a willing partner:

 You should notice a huge difference in the impact that each set of questions has on the ‘coachee’ – the first set leaving the coachee dwelling on the problem and possibly feeling negative, the second set of questions leaving the coachee feeling much more positive with some thoughts about how they can move forward.